eksperimental/elixir_inconsistencies/README.md

     - _Notes_: name was borrowed from Erlang's `:lists.keytake/3`.

 - __`Path.*name`__
   - _Affects_: all the `Path.*name` functions.
-I can see this come from Unix/Linux functions, but only "basename" and "dirname" are, the rest just come from asimilating the uncommon naming convention.
+  - _Notes_: I can see this come from Unix/Linux functions, but only "basename" and "dirname" are, the rest just come from asimilating the uncommon naming convention.

   - __`absname`__
     - _Affects_: `Path.absname/1`, `Path.absname/2`.
     - _Proposed_: `Path.abs_name/1`, `Path.abs_name/2`.
     - _Notes_: name asimilated from `basename` and `dirname` Unix commands, but there is not such `absname` Unix command.

   - __`basename`__
     - _Affects_: `Path.basename/1`, `Path.basename/2`.